Mhil4ne/mhil4ne.github.io/_tabs/about.md

 - Linux & Windows Privilege escalation
 - Offensive Python scripting

-## Objetivo
+## Objectives

-Mi objetivo es llegar a un nivel profesional, en el area de pentesting y lograr completar algunas certificaciones conocidas.
+My goal is to reach a professional level, in the area of pentesting and to complete some known certifications.

 - OSCP
 - OSEP